Spetses sailing holidays

 - Saronic gulf – Athens

 In antiquity Spetses was an island of no importance.
 After the Orlov Rising, a rebellion against the Turks supported by Catherine of Great Russia, the population was expelled from the island in 1770 and Spetses town was laid waste.

-In 1821 Spetsai was the first island to take part in the War of Independence: an event commemorated every year by ceremonies in the Madonna Armada Chapel in Ayia Marina.
+However, the inhabitants soon returned to their island and their trading and seafaring activities brought them prosperity.
+In 1821 Spetsai was the first island to take part in the War of Independence: an event “Armata” commemorated every year by ceremonies and fireworks.

 The island's capital, Spetses (pop.
 3000), is built on the gentle slopes above the wide bay containing its harbour.
 The present town, with a number of handsome mansions and three interesting churches in Kastelli, the upper town, dates from the 19th c.
 There is a local museum in a late 19th c. mansion.
 The circuit of the island (12 km) is a pleasant day's walk, or it can be done in a horse-drawn carriage.

 “Laws are like spider's webs: if some poor weak creature come up against them, it is caught; but a bigger one can break through and get away”. →

 Baltiza is the “old” port of Spetses, a deep inlet and natural harbour where still original wooden ships are built.

 Smaller boats and visiting charter yachts predominantly find a spot at or north of the Panagia Armata pier, which is near the east side of the entrance.
 Second option is across the inlet – at or south of Ag Nikolaos Church – where you can take a line ashore; see bottom-right on gallery 1; mind the sunken chain (perpendicular to the ballasted mole).

 Both areas are affected by north-west winds and wash from water taxis.

 Prevailing winds are SE near the ports and E further out.